 I haven’t updated here in a while – and so much has happened!
 So now, it’s time for an OVERDUE post – let’s just say that this post is to pay my dues and settle that account 😉

-In my last update, I discussed how I quit my full-time job working at Green River College and had applied for a part-time job at a library (actually, I applied for a couple).
-Part of why I’ve been so busy is that I got the job (as I hinted I thought I had)!
-Actually, I got BOTH of the library jobs I applied for (different locations, same work), but I turned down the one with less hours.
-I now am working around 25 hours a week.
-Somehow my time is still incredibly pinched, even working so much less than when I was employed full time, but I have been really glad for my new job (even if I haven’t made it up to campus for any extra offerings or events, as I had hoped).
-Working in a library space feels like a natural extension of learning about libraries in school – plus, there are lots of very human realities that just aren’t included in classes.
+I got a library job – actually, I got the TWO library jobs I applied for (different locations, same work), but I turned down the one with less hours.
+I now am working around 25 hours a week while also doing school.
+Somehow my time is still incredibly pinched, even working so much less than when I was employed full time.
+But working in a library space feels like a natural extension of learning about libraries in school – plus, there are lots of very human realities that just aren’t included in classes.
 Libraries are one of the last truly public community spaces, which means we see a variety of populations (and problems).

 Funny side-story: I also accidentally joined the leadership for the Society of American Archivists – UW branch.
 On the student Facebook pages they were saying that a club needed a graphic designer to do publicity stuff and I signed up before even checking what club it was.
 So I made sure to become official and actually join the Society (which means $$), but I’m honestly fascinated by archival work so I’m not sorry it worked out as it has.
 I’ve learned a lot working with this club and hope to maybe get a chance to do some archiving experience – unfortunately, the University of Washington (where I attend) does not offer very much in the way of archiving classes.

 That’s essentially the life update!
-Also, I’m hoping to get back into doing some circus classes again in the somewhat-near future….timeline isn’t set, but there are opportunities on the horizon.
-I’ll also do my best to not be so “overdue” with a blog update next time and keep updating!
+I’ll do my best to not be so “overdue” with a blog update next time and keep updating!